MingyuTheAnalyst/Employee-Incentives-and-Wellness-Project/README.md

 ### Requirement Scenario

 HR requested to data analysis team:
-- Provide a list of heathy individual & low absenteeism for our healthy bonus program - Total budget $1,000 USD
+- Provide a list of heathy individual & low absenteeism for our healthy bonus program
 - Caculate a wage increase or annual compensation for non-smokers for (Insurance budget of $983,221 for all non-smokers)
 - Create a dashboard for HR to understand absenteeism at work based on approved wireframe.